JB-AIC/Connect-Pilot-Demo/README.md

 ## Workshop workbook

 The complete workshop instructions are available in [WORKBOOK.md](WORKBOOK.md).
-The repository copy includes English and German participant guidance plus facilitator notes; the [source Google Doc](https://docs.google.com/document/d/1NBx0-OqFMN2cwN2Z1wl5DJyTYFhshxNUjMs7TCyb_Ew) remains the editable source of truth.
+The repository copy includes English and German participant guidance.

 ## Demo experiences